 The PhD program in organization studies is designed for individuals who are interested in understanding and researching the changing dynamics of organizations in contemporary society.
 From studying the meanings and conditions of work and employment relations to exploring leadership, gender and diversity, students seek to understand the processes of organizational change.

-Students in Isenberg’s PhD program in sport management are interested in the convergence of sport and business.
-From uncovering the unique characteristics of sport monopolies to understanding brand management as it relates to fan behavior, students find their research niche at Isenberg as they become leading academics and scholars the field.
+Students in Isenberg’s Ph.D. program in sport management are interested in the convergence of sport and business.
+From uncovering the unique characteristics of the sport workplace to understanding management as it relates to fan behavior, students find their research niche at Isenberg as they become leading academics and scholars in the field.

 The PhD program in strategic management allows students to make scholarly contributions to the field through research, and to prepare for a career in academia.
 From exploring strategic decision processes to resource allocation, students seek to understand the factors that make up a successful organization.